MicrosoftDocs/appcenter-docs/docs/sdk/analytics/includes/apple-common-methods.md

 ## Local storage size

-By default, the SDK stores all logs up to 10MB.
+By default, the SDK stores all logs up to 10 MB.
 Developers can use an API to increase the [storage size](../../other-apis/ios.md#storage-size) and the SDK will keep storing logs until the storage is full.

 ## No internet access

-When there is no network connectivity, the SDK saves up to 10MB of logs in the local storage.
+When there is no network connectivity, the SDK saves up to 10 MB of logs in the local storage.
 Once the storage is full, the SDK starts discarding old logs to make room for the new logs.
 Once network connectivity returns, the SDK sends logs in the batch of 50 or after every 3 seconds (by default).

 ## Batching event logs

 The App Center SDK uploads logs in a batch of 50 and if the SDK doesn't have 50 logs to send, it will still send logs after 3 seconds (by default).
-There can be a maximum of 3 batches sent in parallel.
+There can be a maximum of three batches sent in parallel.
 The transmission interval can be changed:

 ```objc